knockout/knockout/documentation/rateLimit-observable.md

  * Making things respond after a certain delay
  * Combining multiple changes into a single update

+If you only need to combine updates without adding a delay, [deferred updates](deferred-updates.html) provides a more efficient method.

 ### Applying the rateLimit extender